 Key Points

-Some tests, like blood tests, are really common, and lots of babies get them.
+Some tests, like blood tests, are common, and lots of babies get them.
 Others are just for babies with certain health conditions.

 Talk to your baby’s provider about tests your baby needs.
 Make sure you understand the test and why your baby needs it before you give permission.